 I round a corner and catch a glimpse of Dora Creek in the distance.
 I pause.
 My feet sink a centimetre into the mud, but potential mud stains don’t matter when you’re gazing at a body of water, birds skimming its surface.
 I breathe in the fresh air, smile to myself and make a mental note to return to this spot for a photo.
 For now, I’m running late.

 Sarah’s story fascinated me when I first heard about it: A mother of two young children who moved into a tiny house with her husband.
 I have had an interest in the tiny house movement for some years now.
 People—usually individuals or couples—who for environmental, financial or some other reason, decide to squeeze into a residential structure of no more than 50 square metres (the average size of a new house built in Australia last year was around 200 square metres) and call it home.
-The idea of living in a tiny house appealed to me as the lifestyle is often associated with a self-sustaining, anti-consumerism ethos.
-Then I had Elliott, and the idea of raising a young child in a tiny house just seemed so impractical, I abandoned the idea altogether.
+The idea of living in a tiny house appealed to me.
+The lifestyle is often associated with a self-sustaining, anti-consumerism ethos and I liked that.
+Then I had Elliott, and the idea of living in a tiny house with kids just seemed so impractical, I abandoned the idea altogether.